 The annual cost to the local taxpayer for a school levy dollar varies greatly across the state.
 School districts with high levels of property wealth have a distinct advantage in passing school levies because the larger property tax base, usually including significant commercial and industrial property, lowers the tax burden for the local homeowner and business owner.

-Note: The district's operating levies includes any revenue from the discretionary $300 board-approved levy and voter-approved referendum.
-Discretionary board-approved local option revenue up to $424 is also included as all this revenue is from local property taxes dedicated to the district's general operating fund.
+Note: The district's operating levies includes any revenue from the voter-approved referendum and board-approved local option revenue up to $724.